TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/Types/TypesShowitem.rst

         ],

     The above example shows three fields of the form.
 Since no further '--div--' are specified, there would be only one tab.
-In this case FormEngine will not render tabs.
+In this case FormEngine will suppress that single tab and just show all specified fields without a tabbing indicator.

     .. code-block:: php